 The main issue facing defendants in the wake of the Weinstein case is that it’s likely more important than ever to address the issue of consent.
 Old arguments may not suffice.
 Defense attorneys who used ongoing contact to question the plaintiff’s denials of consensual contact may need to explore new narratives.
 They may need new ways to approach the idea of consent at the exact time of the alleged crime.

-At Kammen & Moudy, our attorneys pay attention to cases like those of Harvey Weinstein.
+At Kammen & Moudy, LLC, our attorneys pay attention to cases like those of Harvey Weinstein.
 We watch to see what other courts may accept or refuse as evidence.
 We pay attention to the ways that juries respond to what they hear.
 Even when the laws remain unchanged, changing circumstances may place greater weight upon different arguments.
 So, we pay attention and use our knowledge, along with the details of our clients’ cases, to shape their defense.